 Cyclothymic disorder causes hypomanic and depressive episodes that are less intense than those seen in bipolar I and II.
 The cycles of hypomania and depression may be shorter and less severe, but they can still have a significant impact on the person’s life.

 Some of the most common symptoms of bipolar disorder include intense mood changes, euphoria or a sense of high, excessive energy and restlessness, changes in sleep patterns, impulses to engage in risky, pleasurable behaviors, and suicidal thoughts in severe cases.
 People with bipolar disorder often experience episodes of depression that last for weeks, months, or even years and then cycle into periods of extreme changes in mood.

 During a manic episode, the person may feel extremely happy, have racing thoughts, and engage in impulsive behaviors such as spending sprees, sexual promiscuity, or substance abuse.
 During a depressive episode, the person may feel sad, hopeless, and lose interest in activities they once enjoyed.
 They may also experience physical symptoms such as changes in appetite, sleep disturbances, and fatigue.

 Types of Bipolar Disorder

 As mentioned earlier, there are three types of bipolar disorder.
+There are some key differences between Bipolar I and II.
 Bipolar I is characterized by manic episodes lasting for at least 7 days, with depressive episodes lasting at least two weeks.
 Bipolar II is similar to bipolar I; however, the manic episodes are less severe and are classified as hypomanic, while depressive episodes last at least two weeks.
 Cyclothymic disorder involves hypomanic and depressive episodes but is less severe than the other two types of bipolar disorder.

 Causes and Risk Factors